macapac/Random-Forest-Machine-Learning/README.md

 For your self-learning to be familiar with machine learning, you can first look at the script BERN01Demo.ipynb.

-# Path for loading the CSV dataset
-data = pd.read_csv(r'C:\Users\asus\Desktop\Project_datasets\data_index_2.csv')
+Path for loading the CSV dataset: data = pd.read_csv(r'C:\Users\asus\Desktop\Project_datasets\data_index_2.csv')

-# Path for loading the world map
-world = gpd.read_file(r'C:/Users/asus/Desktop/110m_cultural')
+Path for loading the world map: world = gpd.read_file(r'C:/Users/asus/Desktop/110m_cultural')

 # BERN01_random_forest